CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

 Next, we instantiate various classes to help us run the sample.
 These classes are:

 1. ``PreprocessorCvcuda`` : A CVCUDA based pre-processing pipeline for semantic segmentation.
-2. ``ImageBatchDecoderPyTorch`` : A PyTorch based image decoder to read the images.
+2. ``ImageBatchDecoder`` : A nvImageCodec based image decoder to read the images.
-3. ``ImageBatchEncoderPyTorch`` : A PyTorch based image encoder to write the images.
+3. ``ImageBatchEncoder`` : A nvImageCodec based image encoder to write the images.
-4. ``VideoBatchDecoderVPF`` : A VPF based video decoder to read the video.
+4. ``VideoBatchDecoder`` : A PyNvVideoCodec based video decoder to read the video.
-5. ``VideoBatchEncoderVPF`` : A VPF based video encoder to write the video.
+5. ``VideoBatchEncoder`` : A PyNvVideoCodec based video encoder to write the video.
 6. ``PostprocessorCvcuda`` : A CVCUDA based post-processing pipeline for semantic segmentation.
 7. ``SegmentationPyTorch`` : A PyTorch based semantic segmentation model to execute inference.
 8. ``SegmentationTensorRT`` : A TensorRT based semantic segmentation model to execute inference.